kaalam/document.source/jazz_reference/pages/api_ref_const.md

 #### Type double

-The type double is inferred by the use of the decimal point `.` in a number, otherwise the number is an integer.
-Any number of the tensor being a double makes the whole tensor of type double.
+The type double is inferred by the use of the decimal point `.` or the `e` (e.g., `1e9`) in a number, otherwise the number is an integer.
+The first character of a number cannot be a `.` E.g., `.5` is wrong, you must write `0.5`.
+Any cell of the tensor being a double makes the whole tensor of type double.

 ## Constant tuples